-Working hours for all employees not exempted under the Fair Labor Standards Act, including secretaries, bus drivers, cafeteria, janitorial and maintenance personnel will conform to federal and state regulations.
-The superintendent will ensure that job positions are classified as exempt or non-exempt and that employees are made aware of such classifications.
-Supervisors will make every effort to avoid circumstances which will require non-exempt employees to work more than 40 hours each week.
+Working hours for all employees not exempted under the Fair Labor Standards Act, including secretaries, bus drivers, cafeteria, janitorial and maintenance personnel conform to federal and state regulations.
+The superintendent ensures that job positions are classified as exempt or non-exempt and that employees are made aware of such classifications.
+Supervisors make every effort to avoid circumstances which require non-exempt employees to work more than 40 hours each week.
 For purposes of compliance with the Fair Labor Standards Act, the workweek for school district employees will be 12:00 a.m.
 Saturday until 11:59 p.m.
-Friday.2
+Friday.

-Overtime and Compensatory Time3
+Overtime and Compensatory Time

 The Southampton County School Board discourages overtime work by non-exempt employees.
-A non-exempt employee will not work overtime without the express approval of his/her supervisor.
-All overtime work must be expressly approved in writing4 by the superintendent or his/her designee.
-All supervisory personnel must monitor overtime on a weekly basis and report such time to the superintendent or his/her designee.
-Principals and supervisors will monitor employees' work, will ensure that overtime provisions of this policy and the Fair Labor Standards Act are followed and will ensure that all employees are compensated for any overtime worked.
+A non-exempt employee will not work overtime without the express approval of the employee's supervisor.
+All overtime work must be expressly approved in writing by the superintendent or superintendent's designee.
+All supervisory personnel must monitor overtime on a weekly basis and report such time to the superintendent or superintendent's designee.
+Principals and supervisors monitor employees' work, ensure that overtime provisions of this policy and the Fair Labor Standards Act are followed and ensure that all employees are compensated for any overtime worked.
 Principals or supervisors may need to adjust daily schedules to prevent non-exempt employees from working more than 40 hours in a workweek.
-Accurate and complete time sheets of actual hours worked during the workweek will be signed by each employee and submitted to the finance officer.
-The finance officer will review work records of employees on a regular basis to make an assessment of overtime use.
+Accurate and complete time sheets of actual hours worked during the workweek must be signed by each employee and submitted to the finance officer.
+The finance officer reviews work records of employees on a regular basis to make an assessment of overtime use.